Skip to main content

 Enable spec-driven developmentAdds a SPEC.md file and spec-kit slash commands to your app for structured feature planning.
 See Spec-driven development.yes or no.

-Pass flags to skip individual prompts — useful in scripts or when you want to avoid interactive mode:
+Pass flags to skip individual prompts.
+This is useful in scripts or when you want to avoid interactive mode:

 npx @cognite/cli@latest apps create my-app \